An APRC – annual percentage rate of charge – is a calculation that shows you the total cost of a mortgage or secured loan over its entire term.

 Find out more about long term loans

 Yes.
-Any mortgage provider or lender offering unsecured loans must show you the APRC.
+Any mortgage provider or lender offering secured loans must show you the APRC.
 They all have to work out the figure the same way, using a standard calculation, which means that different products are directly comparable.

 Most mortgages (and some secured loans) come with two interest rates.
 The first is an introductory offer, and the second is the standard variable rate (SVR), which you are moved onto when the offer period ends.
 The SVR is typically much higher than the rate you pay at the beginning.